All Episodes

 Any rational content of this message is purely coincidental.

-An exclusive warning to those of you in this program offered by I mistakenly said dipstick.
+An exclusive warning to those of you in this program offered by, I mistakenly said, dipstick.

 Somebody's been writing to me calling him that.

-The left cannot accept the reality of a madman slaughtering innocent people.
+Folks, the left is, in its various forms, the media politics, etc., the left cannot accept the reality of a madman slaughtering innocent people.

-He can't accept that.
+They can't accept that.

-It has to be something more, it cannot be individual responsibility.
+It cannot be individual responsibility.

-They reject that concept anyway.
+They reject that concept anyway, whatever we're talking about.

-It's not possible, the reality of their rejection in the last election, they cannot accept that.
+The reality of their rejection in the last election, they cannot accept that.

 Really, I'm talking psychologically, a huge rejection.